 Some nice warm-hearted authors can't write their way out of a paper clip.
-Mark Salzman, however, is a compassionate, feeling man who writes with humor
+Mark Salzman, however, is a compassionate, feeling man who writes with humor, honesty, and insight.

 His latest book, The Man in the Empty Boat, takes the form of a memoir.
 Inspired by his confessional monologue, "An Atheist in Freefall," it's about anxiety, a serious case of writer's block, the death of Salzman's sister, and a search for meaning.
 And yet it's playful rather than heavy.